andrewacashner/hearingfaithms/chapters/chapter-3.md

 might be made God.'"
 [@Lapide:Gospels19C, 670, on Lk.
 2:7:
 "Depressit se in terram et carnem, ut nos eveheret in cœlum. *Ideo*, ait S.
-Anselm, *Deus factus est homo, ut homo fieret Deus*.]
+Anselm, *Deus factus est homo, ut homo fieret Deus*."]
 Lapide draws on Biblical and patristic sources to show that Christ's birth is integral to the Christian gospel of salvation through Christ's sacrifical death and resurrection.